 This collection includes 7 legal monographs, handbooks and commentaries co-published by Verlag CH Beck and Bloomsbury.

-This collection will consist of about 15 titles, which have been co-published by Verlag CH Beck and Hart Publishing.
+This collection consists of 20 titles, which have been co-published by Verlag CH Beck and Hart Publishing.
 The titles cover a range of legal fields, from European law to copyright law to human rights law.
 Titles include Regulation of Sexualized Speech in Europe and the United States and The European Banking Union.

-This collection includes 6 legal titles co-published by Verlag CH Beck and Bloomsbury.
+This collection includes 1 legal title co-published by Verlag CH Beck and Bloomsbury.

 This collection will include around 12 legal titles co-published by Verlag C.H.
 Beck and Bloomsbury, covering key topics such as pharmaceutical law, civil justice, and the European Union.